 A car accident attorney will deal with the insurance companies and manage this entire process, including demonstrating that the driver breached his duty to drive carefully, that the breach of duty caused an accident, and that his negligent actions resulted in serious bodily injuries.

-Unfortunately, there is not a simple answer to this question because all cases are different.
+Unfortunately, there is no simple answer to this question because all cases are different.
 Jacksonville accident claims generally follow the traditional legal process.
 However, some factors could lead to a quick settlement or drag out the process longer than expected.

 When litigation is necessary, the legal steps that are generally followed from start to finish are: